pulpgrinder/sic-transit/documentation.md

 ##### Duration
 `demoSic.setParameter("duration",3000,"swipeInFromLeft");` -- sets the duration for the `swipeInFromLeft` transition to 3000 milliseconds (3 seconds) rather than the default 500 ms.

-##### menuPercentage
+##### menuSize

-`demoSic.setParameter("menuPercentage",50,"menuInFromRight");`
-`demoSic.setParameter("menuPercentage",50,"menuInFromRight");`
+`demoSic.setParameter("menuSize",10,"menuInFromRight");`
+`demoSic.setParameter("menuPercentage",10,"menuInFromRight");`

-These set the coverage for the right-side menu transitions to 50% coverage rather than the default 33% coverage.
-Note that in most cases you should set the menuIn and menuOut menuPercentage to the same value.
+These set the coverage for the right-side menu transitions to 10 em rather than the default 12 em..
+Note that in most cases you should set the menuIn and menuOut menuSize to the same value.
 Having different values will not cause an error, but will produce odd effects that you probably don't want in other than very special circumstances.

-You can also set the menu percentage for **all** menu transitions by using "*" for the transition name.

-    demoSic.setParameter("menuPercentage",50,"*");

 ##### Callbacks